firefly-oss/lib-common-data/README.md

 #### Provider-Specific Custom Operations

-Enrichers can expose auxiliary operations specific to the provider's API using `@ProviderCustomOperation` annotation:
+Enrichers can expose auxiliary operations specific to the provider's API using `@EnricherOperation` annotation:

 ```java
 // 1.
 Define DTOs